krrishsinha20/LibraryManagementSystem/README.md

 To create a Java-based interactive library system that allows:
 - Book issuing and returning
 - Admin and user access
-- Use of OOPs concepts, Exceptions, Database, and Multithreading
+- Use of OOPs concepts, Exceptions, Database
-- An interactive ui for user